St. James Park

 Away fans are held in two places at St. James Park.

 The majority of fans will be housed behind the goal in the St. James Road Terrace, though there is also the option to use the two southernmost blocks in the IP Office Main Stand.
-The availability in either stand will depend on the expected size of the away following.
+Both seating and standing is made available to supporters upon purchasing tickets, and how much of the St. James Road Terrace is made available will depend on how big the allocation is expected to be.
+The larger of the two terraced sections is the one that gets filled first.

-Regardless of which side you end up in though, you are treated to a very clear view of the action taking place on the pitch and the Away Turnstiles off St. James Road are very quick and easy to reach from St. James Station.
+Regardless of which side you end up in though, you are treated to a very clear view of the action taking place on the pitch and the Away Turnstiles (Gate 5) off St. James Road are very quick and easy to reach from St. James Station.
+A set of white portacabins directly behind the St. James Road Terrace form the stand's outer concourse.

 The away section in the IP Office Main Stand additionally has a bay available for disabled away supporters to use.